Las Vegas for Vegans Book Synopsis :

 Join the discussion below.

-Author Information: A.S.
+A.S.
 Patrić is the winner of the 2011 Ned Kelly Short Story Award and the 2011 Booranga Short Story Prize.
-His debut book, The Rattler & other stories, was published to wide acclaim in 2011.
+His debut book, The Rattler & Other Stories, was published to wide acclaim in 2011.
 Best Australian Stories 2010 featured his work and he has also been published in The Sydney Morning Herald, Meanjin, Overland, Southerly, Quadrant and many other literary journals.
 Alec is also a bookseller living in bayside Melbourne with his wife and two daughters.

 – Check out Patric’s official website